danieljstone/danieljstone.github.io/nyrb.md

 #### Data

-The underlying data used here were collected by scraping metadata from every categorized as a “Article or Review” in New York Review of Books’ online archive using the Python Beautiful Soup package.
-Particularly, for each article through August 2020, the following were collected:
+The underlying data used here were collected by scraping metadata from every article categorized as a “Article or Review” in New York Review of Books’ online archive using the Python Beautiful Soup package.
+Specifically, for each article through August 2020, the following were collected:

 - The date of publication
 - The name of the contributor